shubhrocks20/CodeIgniter-Crud-Application/README.md

 'database' => 'your_database',
 </code></div></div></pre>

+## Database Structure

+To recreate the database table structure used in this application, you can use the provided `record.sql` file.
+This file contains the necessary SQL statements to define the table schema.

 ## Soft Delete

 Soft delete functionality is implemented by adding a `deleted_at` column to your database table.
 When an entry is deleted, the `deleted_at` timestamp is set, and the entry is considered "soft deleted."